dovukans/coding/docs/guides/cycling between audio outputs (ahk).md

 ## 3. Renaming Audio Devices

-If you have a monitor with speakers or any other device capable of outputting sound, Windows may label them all as "Speaker" which may lead to confusion.
+If you have a monitor with speakers or any other device capable of outputting sound, Windows may label them all as "Speakers" which may lead to confusion.
 To prevent this, we should rename our audio devices.

 - Press Win+R and open mmsys.cpl,